innocentvengesai/email_phishing/README.md

 - `train_model.py`: Script to preprocess the data, train the KNN model, and save it.
 - `app.py`: Streamlit app for interacting with the trained model.
-- `Ling.csv`: Sample dataset of emails (replace with your own dataset).
+- `dataset.csv`: Sample dataset of emails (replace with your own dataset).
-- `requirements.txt`: List of Python dependencies for the project.

 ## Requirements